Lucy Scholars: Call for Applications

 - What will you contribute to the Lucy Scholars cohort and the larger Lucy graduate student community?
 Feel free to cite any past leadership or community building experiences that you have had.

-- What events or activities would you be interested in hosting to help build an interdisciplinary research community for ND graduate students?
+- What events or activities would you be interested in hosting to help build an interdisciplinary research community for ND graduate students and why?
 Please be specific.

 - Endorsement Form signed by your graduate advisor or PI.

 - Description of any sources or present forms of funding (for e.g., fellowships, RA, TA).